AdaCore/training_material/courses/fundamentals_of_ada/adv_260_controlled_types.rst

 Initialization
 ----------------

-* Subprogram `Initialize` invoked after object created
+* Subprogram :ada:`Initialize` invoked after object created

    - Either by object declaration or allocator
    - Only if no explicit initialization expression

 * Often default initialization expressions on record components are sufficient

-   - No need for an explicit call to `Initialize`
+   - No need for an explicit call to :ada:`Initialize`

 * Similar to C++ constructor